Heba-WebDev/Interactive-Card-Bootstrap/README.md

-## A simple interactive card built with HTML, Bootstrap/+ Vanilla CSS + Vanilla Javascript
+## An interactive card built with HTML, Bootstrap/+ Vanilla CSS + Vanilla Javascript

-You can view the live-site on here:
+You can view the live-site on here: https://famous-mooncake-a30a41.netlify.app